Dog Breed Directory

 Treatment:

-Surgical removal (phacoemulsification) when affecting vision, antioxidant supplements for early stages.
+Surgical removal (phacoemulsification) when vision is significantly affected, antioxidant supplements for early stages.

 Glaucoma